Bahrain accuses Iran of "biological aggression", Gulf states try to curb coronavirus

 Iranian Foreign Ministry spokesman Abbas Mousavi has denied that not stamping passports has anything to do with coronavirus and called on Riyadh to avoid politicising the epidemic.
 No Gulf Arab state has reported a coronavirus death.

-But Bahrain on Wednesday reported 77 new infections among citizens evacuated from Iran, and a second government-chartered repatriation flight was scheduled for Thursday.
+But Bahrain on Wednesday reported 77 new infections among citizens evacuated from Iran.
+A second government-chartered repatriation flight was scheduled for Thursday.
 Bahrain said non-compliance with isolation measures would be punishable by up to three months in jail and a fine of up to 10,000 Kuwaiti dinars ($32,000).
 Three people have already been reported to the public prosecutor, state news agency BNA said.

 Riyadh halted flights to the European Union and 12 other countries, extending an earlier ban and giving Saudi citizens and residents 72 hours to return, state news agency SPA said.
-The flight ban now includes many countries from where millions of migrant workers in Saudi Arabia hail.
+The flight ban now includes many countries from where millions of Saudi Arabia's migrant workers hail.

+Passenger traffic through all land crossings with Jordan was also suspended.
+Commercial and cargo traffic continued.
+Saudi authorities asked people to avoid shaking hands and congregating in groups of more than 50.
+They announced that wedding halls and hotels would be closed to all social gatherings from Friday.

-Qatar on Wednesday announced 238 new cases among expatriates in a single residential compound after three residents tested positive for the virus on Sunday. ($1 = 0.3067 Kuwaiti dinars) (Additional reporting by Samar Hassan, Ahmed Hagagy, Parisa Hafezi, Alaa Swilam, Saeed Azhar and Stephen Kalin, Writing by Nafisa Eltahir and Ghaida Ghantous, Editing by Larry King, Gareth Jones and Timothy Heritage)
+Qatar, which reported 238 new cases among expatriates in a single residential compound, announced on Thursday the indefinite closure of cinemas, theatres, gyms and museums. ($1 = 0.3067 Kuwaiti dinars) ($1 = 3.6728 UAE dirham) (Additional reporting by Samar Hassan, Ahmed Hagagy, Parisa Hafezi, Alaa Swilam, Saeed Azhar and Stephen Kalin; Writing by Nafisa Eltahir and Ghaida Ghantous; Editing by Gareth Jones, Timothy Heritage and Daniel Wallis)

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)